-Common resources for CIMA mentors and mentees
+Resources for CIMA mentors

-- The Handbook www.thementoringpartnership.com/handbook a TRIEC online repository of support resources available to CIMA Canada mentors and mentees including but not limited to - Resources for the mentor to use during the program such as guides on a suggested approach, program elements and a library of tools such as action list forms and agendas.
-All TRIEC templates are free to be customised and used without accreditation but other service delivery templates (where their logos are present) should be used only by quoting source - List of TRIEC partner service providers the mentor could recommend to the mentee for free coaching on resume writing, interview preparation, job search skills, sites and IT resources.
-The most frequently used providers by CIMA mentees are ACCESS and COSTI and Skills for Change - o TRIEC partner service provider networking opportunities for the mentee (generally free) - CIMA Mentoring Co-ordinators (mentoring@cimacanada.org) - Advice on the program and guidance during the process - Relationships with recruiters and potential job opportunities for the mentee - CIMA professional network and own networks (mentor) - CIMA Canada Member and Student Services (members@cimacanada.org) - o For Q&A on obtaining ACMA/FCMA including assistance from UK on review of applications - CIMA Mentoring Committee Liaison Officers with CMA (mentoring@cimacanada.org) - o For Q&A and guidance on obtain CMA membership - CIMA Canada website for mentoring information, FAQ and CPD events - CIMA/CGMA Global Resources - o CIMAsphere general resources and discussion board - o MY CIMA Member only CPD resources which include Harvard ManageMentor^R (incl. coaching) - O CGMA tools includes a career development tool among others
+- The Handbook www.thementoringpartnership.com/handbook a TRIEC online repository of support resources available to CIMA Canada mentors including but not limited to - Resources for the mentor to use during the program such as guides on a suggested approach, program elements and a library of tools such as action list forms and agendas.
+All TRIEC templates are free to be customised and used without accreditation but other service delivery templates (where their logos are present) should be used only by quoting source - List of TRIEC partner service providers the mentor could recommend to the mentee for free coaching on resume writing, interview preparation, job search skills and IT resources.
+The most frequently used providers by CIMA mentees are ACCESS and COSTI - TRIEC partner service provider networking opportunities (generally free) - CIMA Mentoring Co-ordinators (mentoring@cimacanada.org) - o Advice on the program and guidance during the process - Relationships with recruiters and potential job opportunities for the mentee - CIMA professional network and own networks - CIMA Canada Member and Student Services (members@cimacanada.org) - o For Q&A on obtaining ACMA/FCMA including assistance from UK on review of applications - CIMA Mentoring Committee Liaison Officers with CMA (mentoring@cimacanada.org) - o For Q&A and guidance on obtain CMA membership - CIMA Canada website for mentoring information, FAQ and CPD events - CIMA/CGMA Global Resources - o CIMA Mentors for mentoring CIMA students - o CIMAsphere general resources and discussion board - o MY CIMA Member only CPD resources which include Harvard ManageMentorR (incl. coaching) - O CGMA tools includes a career development tool among others